falakjain98/twitter_analytics_pipeline/setup.md

 export PATH="${HOME}/bin:${PATH}"
 ```
   - `terraform init`, `terraform plan`, `terraform apply` and `terraform destroy` should perform IaC functions from the terraform folder in the github repo now

+After setup, deploy the pipeline using steps on the [deploy](deploy.md) file.